Revamping the Dashboard

 With the purpose of each screen defined, I was able to construct the relationship between product, people, and the system and where the intended business goals fit.

-Understanding the relationship between location of parking and vehicle status
+• Understanding the relationship between location of parking and vehicle status

-how the application shows this relationship systemically
+• How the application shows this relationship systemically

-the user’s mental model for completing their roles and responsibilities in this industry
+• vs. the user's mental model for completing their roles and responsibilities in this industry

 Step 3: prioritize screens by usefulness and ease

 Equipped with definitions of the screens and their value for the business at large, I measured the total actions users took for each of the 13 pages and charted them against task priority.
+The results helped narrow down the content in the navigation bar by half.

 0–2 actions